masc-ucsc/docs/docs/pyrope/10-internals.md

 and Lgraph.

-In the LNAST passes, we have the following semantics:
+In the compiler passes, we have the following semantics:

 + In Pyrope, there are 3 array-like structures: non-persistent arrays, register arrays, and custom RTL memories.
-Verilog and CHISEL memories get translated to custom RTL arrays.
+Verilog and CHISEL memories get translated to custom RTL memories.
 Non-persistent Verilog/CHISEL get translated to arrays.
   In Verilog, the semantics is that an out of bounds access generates unknowns.
 In CHISEL, the `Vec` sematic is that an out of bound access uses the first index of the array.
 A CHISEL out of bound memory is an unknown like in Verilog.
-  The Pyrope compiler guarantees that there is no out of bounds access for arrays but there are no guarantees for RTL memories:
+These are the semantics applied by the compiler optimization/transformations:

+    - Custom RTL memories do not allow value propagation across the array, only across non-persistent arrays, or register arrays explicitly marked with `retime=true`.

-    - An out-of-bound RTL address drops the unused index bits.
-If the size is not a power of two, the reminding index bits can access an invalid entry.
+    - An out of bound RTL address drops the unused index bits.
+For non-power of two arrays, out of bounds access triggers a compile error.
-      This does not matter for the compiler optimizations because it is not possible to use memory contents to optimize logic.

-    - Out of bounds array access triggers a compile error.
 The code must be fixed to avoid access.
 An `if addr < mem_size { ... mem[addr] ... }` tends to be enough.

-    - The contents of a persistent array (`reg`) can not be used in compile optimization.
-This means that the compile is not affected by having unknowns at the index.

-    - A index access non-persistent with unknowns sets the unknown bits to zero, and it is used as the index of the array.
-CHISEL 3.5 is not fully specified in this case, but Verilog states that the output is unknown.
-      Pyrope picks a valid entry.
-In a way, Verilog has x-pesimism, Pyrope has x-optimism.
+This is to guarantee that passes like Verilog and CHISEL have the same semantics, and trigger likely bugs in Pyrope code.

+    - An index with unknowns does not perform value propagation.

 + Shifts, additions and substractions propagate unknowns at computation.
 E.g:
   `0b11?0 + 0b1` is `0b11?1`, `0b1?0 >> 1` is `0b1?`.